rstemmer/musicdb/docs/source/usage/install.rst

 First Run
 ---------

-If you start MusicDB Server right after installation, lots of warnings will appear periodically.
-The reason is, that there are no songs in MPDs playlist and that the random song selector(Randy) does not know what songs to add.

-So before starting the server, it is recommended to add some music to MusicDB and so, indirectly to MPD.
-If you only want to check the installation and setup, you can run the server and ignore the warning.

 For starting and stopping the MusicDB WebSocket Server and its dependent processes, the scripts described in :doc:`/usage/scripts` are recommended.